-I am a Ph.D. student at Simon Fraser University in Burnaby, British Columbia, and part of the Earth to Ocean research group in the Biological Sciences department at SFU.
-I am interested in how we can use life-history data to both forecast declines and the potential for recovery within a population or a species.
+I recently defended my PhD and I am continuing on for the the summer as a postdoc with Wendy at Simon Fraser University in Burnaby, British Columbia.
+I am part of the Earth to Ocean research group, and I’m interested in how we can use life-history data to both forecast declines and the potential for recovery within a population or a species.
 I’m taking a demographic modeling approach to elucidate specific points within the life-cycle of a population that are particularly vulnerable to decline, or on the flip side, can be targeted for improvement through conservation measures.
 My work covers a wide spectrum of current conservation issues, from how to recover a population on the brink of extirpation, to how climate change will affect currently stable populations of montane amphibians.
 The common thread that ties my research together is providing a strong, quantitative framework for decision-making (present and future) that is grounded in the biology of a species.

 Since 2010, I have worked with the B.C.
 Oregon spotted frog recovery team to evaluate the tradeoffs between various recovery strategies for this highly imperiled species.
 Specifically, I have focused on the potential of two common population supplementation strategies, head-starting and captive breeding, to reduce the extinction probability of a declining population.
 Using demographic data I have collected over the past three years on Oregon spotted frogs (Rana pretiosa) in B.C., I am developing models that include both a biological and economic component to recovery, with the ultimate goal of providing the recovery team with a suite of viable options to stem the decline of the species in Canada.